hicksjduk/channel/README.md

 }
 ```

+### All channels closed

-**Note** that this implementation of the select differs from Go in how it behaves when all the selected
+Note that this implementation of the select differs from Go in how it behaves when all the selected
 channels are closed.
 In these circumstances, Go executes the handler for one of the cases, and which
 handler to execute is apparently chosen at random.
 The Java implementation executes no handler at all,
 not even the default handler if one is specified, and the `run()` method returns a boolean result -